karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Feat(bounds): detect open-ended end in getEffectiveBounds.
+Use a safe far-future probe bounded by domainMax and return end as undefined when the cascade is active at the probe and any active rule has an open end.
+Avoid false-empty by checking probe status.

 - Feat(segments): add optional per-call `limit` to getSegments (public RRStack.getSegments also accepts opts).
 When the number of yielded segments would exceed the limit, throw explicitly (no silent  truncation).
 - Feat(RRStack): add convenience mutators addRule/swap/up/down/top/bottom.
   Each performs immutable updates and delegates to the rules setter for a single recompile.